transloadit/node-sdk/README.md

 #### TransloaditClient.listTemplates(params, cb)

 Retrieves a list of all your templates from Transloadit.
-The <code>params</code> parameter can contain properties such as "order", "sort", and "page".
+The `params` parameter can contain properties such as `"order"`, `"sort"`, and `"page"`.
 For a list of all available params please check [this entry](https://transloadit.com/docs/api-docs#retrieve-template-list) in the Transloadit API docs.

 ## Contributing